dynamsoft-docs/license-server-docs/selfhosting/DLSonLinux.md

 ## Configuration

 With the above steps, DLS will be listening on requests sent to this URL `https://www.yoursite.com/dls/`.
-We recommend that you set up another DLS on another machine as the standby Server.
+You can set up another DLS on another machine as the standby Server, in case the main server is briefly unavailable.

 ### Configure a Standby DLS